chenalan02/CameraCalculator/README.md

 # RealTimeCameraCalculator
 A Camera that can calculate written math calculations in real time, including multiple operations and decimals.
-Once the number of detected symbols(numbers, operations, decimals) on screen doesnt change for a specified number of seconds, a calculation is performed.
+The calculation doesn't follow bedmas/pemdas rules.
+Once the number of detected symbols(numbers, operations, decimals) on screen doesn't change for a specified number of seconds, a calculation is performed.
 The answer, symbol classifications, and bounding boxes stays on screen and follows the symbols until the number of detected symbols change.

 Uses openCV to process the webcam image and retreive bounding boxes for each symbol (numbers, operations, decimals).
 Uses a tensorflow trained CNN model to identify each symbol.
 The identifier model was trained using a kaggle dataset found at https://www.kaggle.com/sagyamthapa/handwritten-math-symbols.